elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/game_setup.md

 ## Updating the Schema

-We can also this field to our games schema.
-Open the `lib/products/game.ex` file and update the schema with the following:
+We can also add this field to our games schema.
+Open the `lib/platform/products/game.ex` file and update the schema with the following:

 ```elixir
 schema "games" do